RiftValleySoftware/RVS_Spinner/README.md

 ![UIPickerView Wheel Display](img/PickerAnimation.gif)

+DEPENDENCIES
+=

+There are no dependencies to use this class in your project.
+It can be included as a single source file (no build or library linking required).

 IMPLEMENTATION
 =
 To use [`RVS_Spinner`](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/Classes/RVS_Spinner.html) in your project, import the framework into your Swift 4.0 or above project.
 The main Spinner class is called "RVS_Spinner," and you can use this class in storyboards.